- Video 1: Introduction to Abrasive Wheels

 - On completion, certificate can be printed immediately.

 This course is approved by RoSPA, the Royal Society for the Prevention of Accidents, for providing quality and content-approved training.
-On successful completion of the course you will be able to print off your own Certificate of Completion which can be used evidence for compliance and audit.
+On successful completion of the course you will be able to print off your own Certificate of Completion which can be used as evidence for compliance and audit.